-According to the credit conditions survey, in the fourth quarter of 2022, compared to the previous quarter, the demand for business loans increased slightly.
-Representatives of the banking sector do not expect significant changes in demand for business loans in the first quarter of 2023.
-According to the data available to the National Bank, in the fourth quarter 2022, compared to previous quarter, the annualized growth rate1 of business loan portfolio equaled 9%.
-In terms of currencies, the growth of the corporate loan portfolio was mainly driven by domestic currency loans.
-It is important to emphasize that the growth of business loans was primarily driven by an increase in loans issued to trade, transport and communication and manufacturing sectors.
-According to the survey, in the first quarter of 2023 significant changes in demand for business loans is not expected (see Figure 1).
+According to the credit conditions survey, in the first quarter of 2023, compared to the previous quarter, the demand for business loans increased slightly.
+Representatives of the banking sector expect slight increase in demand for business loans in the second quarter of 2023.
+According to the data available to the National Bank, in the first quarter 2023, compared to previous quarter, the annualized growth rate1 of business loan portfolio equaled 19%.
+In terms of currencies, the growth of the corporate loan portfolio was mainly driven by foreign currency loans.
+It is important to emphasize that the growth of business loans was primarily driven by an increase in loans issued to agriculture sector.
+According to the survey, in the second quarter of 2023 slight increase in demand for business loans is expected (see Figure 1).

 Figure 1.
-Changes in demand for business loans and credit conditions2
+Changes in demand for business loans and credit conditions 2